MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 A **const** random-access iterator that points at the first element of the range, or the location just beyond the end of an empty range (for an empty range, `cbegin() == cend()`).

-A random-access iterator that addresses the first element of the sequence or just beyond the end of an empty sequence.

 ## <a name="cend"></a>  basic_string_view::cend

-Returns a **const** iterator that addresses the location just beyond the last element in a range.
+Returns a const_iterator that addresses the location just beyond the last element in a range.

 ```cpp
 constexpr const_iterator cend() const noexcept;